kylxbn/kmus/README.md

 It is pretty much self-explanatory.

 The `iroot` is the base path of your whole music collection.
 Likewise, the `oroot` is the base path of your portable music folder.

+The `ignore_root` array contains the folders that the autoremove feature should ignore when scanning the folders in your `iroot`.

 The `iprefix` key is the *input path* component.
 For example, the source song file in the example above is ultimately located in the path `/media/K_MUSIC/PCM/Pop/Rick Astley/Whenever You Need Somebody/01 Never Gonna Give You Up.wv`.
 By default, this will be transcoded to `/home/kylxbn/Music/Portable/Pop/Rick Astley/Whenever You Need Somebody/01 Never Gonna Give You Up.opus`.
 However, if you do need it, there is an option to specify an `oprefix` as well, when you want to customize the output path of the file.
 For example, if you add `"oprefix": "Meme King",` after `"iprefix": "Rick Astley",`, then the resulting path of the transcoded file will be `/home/kylxbn/Music/Portable/Pop/Meme King/Whenever You Need Somebody/01 Never Gonna Give You Up.wv`.
 You get the point by now, I hope.